octoflar/especia/README.md

     make test
     make install

-You may have to specify a different compiler or different flags, whatever is suitable for your system.
+You may have to specify a different compiler or different compiler and linker flags, whatever is suitable for your system.

 This software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
 Consult your